cypress-io/netlify-plugin-cypress/README.md

   Switch to using Chromium browser that seems to be a bit more reliable.
 Use <code>browser = "chromium"</code> setting.
 </details>

+## Changelog

+### v1 to v2

+- We have changed the default testing phase.
+In v1 the tests executed after building the site by default.
+In v2 the tests run against the deployed URL by default, and you need to enable the testing during `preBuild` or `postBuild` steps.

 ## License

 This project is licensed under the terms of the [MIT license](LICENSE.md).